-The ratio of cost of materials to total operating performance amounted to 71.1% and was therefore clearly below the prior-year level of 76.4% due to reduced wastage.
+The cost of materials ratio stood at 68.2%, which is 3.6 percentage points below the prior-year level of 71.8%.
 This is measured at the cost of materials as a percentage of total operating performance (revenue +/- changes in inventories).

-Personnel expenses totaled EUR 31.7m (prior year: EUR 33.0m).
-The reduction is mainly attributable to lower headcount, but also to optimized processes and reduced wastage due to higher efficiency.
-The ratio of personnel expenses to total operating performance was 20.8%, which was higher than in the prior year (17.5%), because personnel expenses were not fully adjusted for the decrease in revenue.
-This increase can be attributed to procedural and quality assurance measures.
-Average expenses per employee stood at EUR 54.3k.
+Personnel expenses totaled EUR 29.4m (prior year: EUR 30.9m).
+The ratio of personnel expenses to total operating performance was 18.8%, which was lower than in the prior year (20.8%).
+Average expenses per employee stood at EUR 50.8k.

-Amortization, depreciation and write-downs amounted to EUR 8.2m (prior year: EUR 8.2m).
+Amortization, depreciation and impairment amounted to EUR 8.1m (prior year: EUR 8.2m).

-Total other operating expenses amounted to EUR 14.6m (prior year: EUR 20.4m), and were much lower than in the prior year.
-This mainly consists of maintenance and technical consultation expenses amounting to EUR 3.6m (prior year: EUR 4.5m), leasing and rental expenses amounting to EUR 1.7m (prior year: EUR 1.5m), selling expenses amounting to EUR 2.6m (prior year: EUR 4.8m), expenses passed on by group companies amounting to EUR 2.2m (prior year: EUR 3.2m) and other costs charged by SMP Deutschland GmbH amounting to EUR 0.5m (prior year: EUR 1.6m).
+Total other operating expenses amounted to EUR 11.7m (prior year: EUR 12.4m), and were lower than in the prior year.
+They mainly consist of maintenance and technical consultation expenses amounting to EUR 3.2m (prior year: EUR 3.3m), leasing and rental expenses amounting to EUR 1.7m (prior year: EUR 1.4m), selling expenses amounting to EUR 2.6m (prior year: EUR 2.5m) and other costs charged by SMP Deutschland GmbH amounting to EUR 1.1m (prior year: EUR 1.7m).

-EBIT (Earnings Before Interest and Taxes) came to EUR -1.4m (prior year: EUR -8.9m), which represented -0.9% of the total operating performance (prior year: -4.7%).
+EBIT (Earnings Before Interest and Taxes) came to EUR 3.5m (prior year: EUR - 4.3m), which represented 2.3% of the total operating performance (prior year: - 2.9%).

-The financial result came to EUR -2.5m on the balance sheet date (prior year: EUR -3.3m).
+The financial result came to EUR -1.3m as of the reporting date (prior year: EUR -2.2m).
 This improvement mainly stemmed from the partial repayment of the loan granted by Samvardhana Motherson Automotive Systems Group B.V.
-(SMRP BV) and a more favorable interest rate.
+(SMRP BV) and a lower interest rate compared to the prior year.